 Peer review is essential to the social science process and is the most important means for ensuring research validity and integrity.
 As an academic community, scholars advance the field by contributing expertise to the review process.
 This is an important activity, and the Review of Religious Research invites experienced and emerging scholars to serve as reviewers.
 Whether new or experienced, the following sections provides reviewer recommendations and tips.

 - Start with a summary of the main point of the research and the major conclusions in a sentence or two.
 If the purpose is not clear, state this.

 - Adequacy of theoretical framework and literature review.
 Any published work missing the reviewer can alert the author to check?
 Does the author make a good case that this study builds well on other research but also presents new insights?

 - Adequacy of method.
 In collecting the data is the sample representative?
-Was the data analysed well and presented effectively
+Was the data analyzed well and presented effectively?

 - Discussion and conclusions.
 Does the data support the conclusions drawn?
 What are the implications or importance of this research for the area/topic of investigation?
 What new questions for research does it raise?

 - Writing and organization.
 Apart from minor edits, are the sentences clear?
 Is the paper well organized and presented?

 - SAGE Reviewer’s Guide